RKLong/Kickstarter_Analysis_Challenge/README.md

 ![Analysis of Outcome](Resources/Outcomes_vs_Goals.png)

 ### Challenges
 The challenge for me was in creating the table and chart for Theatre Outcomes by Launch Date.
 I would not say that it was lack of instruction, but it was more of me being in a hurry to get it done.
-It was a good thing the hints were posted and i was able to compare my work, backtrack and see where i might have made a mistake.
+It was a good thing the hints were posted and I was able to compare my work, backtrack and see where I might have made a mistake.
 In terms of making the graph/chart for it, the part I had to figure out was putting the % sign on the values on the y-axis, but I was able to figure it out once i changed the format of the dta on the column.
 As for the Theatre Outcomes bansed on Launch Date chart/graph, the only challenge i had was changing or customizing the lines on the graph.
-Initially, i wanted them to match the colors assigned on the Kickstarter table, but I figured it would be safer to have the same format as the one shown on the module.
+Initially, I wanted them to match the colors assigned on the Kickstarter table, but I figured it would be safer to have the same format as the one shown on the module.

 ## Results
 ### Theater Outcomes by Launch Date